 Old White was discharged from Trenton, N.J., State prison on December 19, 1885, after serving a term for grand larceny.
 He was arrested again in New York City the day after for stealing a pair of shoes from a store.
 He pleaded guilty, and was sentenced to five months in the penitentiary on Blackwell’s Island, in the Court of Special Sessions, on December 22, 1885.

 Pop White’s picture is a good one, taken in July, 1875.

 Pop White’s real name and origins have been lost, along with most of his criminal history.
 He was adept at using a variety of aliases, and reticent in speaking with lawyers, detectives, and reporters.
-The July 1875 photo can not be linked to an arrest record; the earliest account found is an 1878 arrest in Philadelphia as Walter Wells, alias Doc Long.
+The July 1875 photo in Byrnes’s collection can not be linked to an arrest record; the earliest account found about White is an 1878 arrest in Philadelphia as Walter Wells, alias Doc Long.
 At that time he was already recognized as an old thief.

 As perhaps the oldest criminal listed in Byrnes’ Professional Criminals of America, it may be that Pop White could have told more stories of 19th Century crooks than anyone else; he might have been a fascinating character–but he was tight-lipped, and his crimes were small: stealing from hotel rooms, pickpocketing, small cons, etc. He was a classic grifter.
 The last misdeed of Pop White was in 1893, when he was arrested in Philadelphia and sent to the county prison for 90 days.